Skip to Content

 three peanut butter cups stacked with a muffin tin in the background

 p.s.
-If you haven’t tried these almond butter energy balls yet, they are a must have!
+If you haven’t tried these almond butter energy balls and Birthday Cake Protein Balls yet, you need to!

 a hand holding a peanut butter cup with a bite taken out